zcrayman/tut-data/4/README.ftl.md

 GemFire is a high performance distributed data grid.
 It scales from a small embedded cache implementation to large scale wide area network implementations with data residency and access control.

-Spring Data allows the creation of both server and client connections, data access, caching and deep integration with the Spring Application Context.
+Spring Data GemFire allows the creation of both server and client connections, data access, caching and deep integration with the Spring Application Context.

 You will see here the creation of a Spring Data interface to a GemFire server.
 The next section of the tutorial shows the extension of this functionality to cover the use of Continuous Queries and how to integrate those into the Yummy Noodle application.